arcgt/HackZurich2020/README.md

 ## How we built it
 With patience and coffee :)

-## Challenges we ran into
-The hardest part of the challenge was actually setting up the environment and finding a framework that worked for us.
-We spent half of the time setting up the environment.

-## Accomplishments that we're proud of
-We persevered, even when nothing was working.
-Although we only got most of the work done through the last night (without getting a wink of sleep), we preserved without losing hope, and all learnt something new.

-## What we learned
-Android Studio, Java and using the HMS Core!

 ## What's next for FIT FIT
 - Adding a multiplayer mode (competitive mode)